Art Therapy Worksheets

 Encouraging creativity through art as therapy can help build trust between client and practitioner, and provide an outlet for feelings that a client may otherwise struggle to convey verbally.
 The true degree to which making art benefits those struggling with mental health conditions can be hard to quantify, and will undoubtedly vary between individuals, but many find the process to be a soothing outlet, an invaluable coping mechanism, or even a welcome distraction.

-Talking through the completed worksheet for art therapy is also an important part of the therapeutic process, and can be a great gateway to productive conversations with your client.
+Talking through the completed worksheet for art therapy is an important part of the therapeutic process and can serve as a great gateway to productive conversations with your client.
+If you want a document that can vary depending on the specific kind of treatment a patient is receiving and the clinical outcomes they hope to achieve, you can refer to the therapy worksheet template.

 How To Use This Worksheet For Art Therapy